Brightify/Reactant/docs/parts/activityindicator.md

     return Observable<Int>.just(value).delay(RxTimeInterval(delay), scheduler: MainScheduler.instance)
 }

-// Represents serial sequence of three Observable, each takes two seconds to compute.
+// Represents serial sequence of three Observables, each takes two seconds to compute.
 The trackActivity is called immediately so the priority of Observables is: 1, 2, 3, 10, 11 regardless of when they actually start doing something. createObservable(value: 1, delay: 2)
     .trackActivity(in: activityIndicator, associatedValue: 1)
     .flatMap { value -> Observable<Int> in